 Other responsibilities are to:

 Serve Colorado uses online meeting technology and teleconferencing to conduct peer reviews.
-This allows individuals from many different locations and in a wide variety of circumstances to participate from their home or office.
+This allows individuals from many different locations and in a wide variety of circumstances to participate from anywhere.
 The peer review process includes training and an orientation to the grant's requirements and purpose before applications are distributed.
 Submitted applications that meet minimum requirements are then distributed to peer reviewers electronically along with those forms or worksheets needed to conduct the review process.
-This is followed by a period of independent (i.e., "on your own") reading and rating of applications.
+This is followed by a period of independent reading and rating of applications.

 AmeriCorps applications are up to 10 pages in length.
-Each reviewer is assigned 1-5 applications (based on each reviewers availability) to read and score.
+Each reviewer is assigned 1-5 applications (based on each reviewer's availability) to read and score independently.
 Serve Colorado then facilitates a virtual peer reviewer meeting, with an in-person option, to discuss ratings and comments on the applications.
 At the end of this meeting, Serve Colorado compiles the ratings to determine an overall score which determines the final funding recommendations/decisions.